emberian/vscode-rustup/README.md

 ## Known Issues

 If rustup isn't installed, may complain and throw errors.
+Maybe it should offer to install rustup instead?

-Errors during updating are ignored and not logged anywhere.
+Errors during updating are acknowledged but not logged anywhere helpful.

 Update selection quickpick is ugly and could use some styling instead of using raw ascii.

-Will try to do `rustup update rustup` instead of `rustup self update` or anything akin.

-Installs all selected updates in parallel; should do so serially to be kinder to the network uplink.
+`Install All` option has a worse UX than `Choose` bc it doesn't use `withProgress`.